JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

 These two passes handle DI, GI, diffuse, and specular lighting effects, all with a single set of reservoirs and a single initial sampling routine that does pathtracing.

-The basic idea is that you start with your bog standard pathtracer:
+The basic idea is that you start with your bog-standard pathtracer:
 1. Perform NEE at the current path vertex (use RIS to choose a good sample for this)
 2. Sample the BRDF, trace your next ray, continue if hit
 3. Add emissive contribution, if any
 4. Terminate in the world cache (if the path has been wide enough)
-5. Perform russian roulette to terminate long paths early
+5. Perform Russian roulette to terminate long paths early
 6. Loop

 Adding ReSTIR then transforms the algorithm to look like this: